ADA-GWU/guidedresearchproject-aliasgerovs/README.md

 A brief description of what this project does and who it's for

-`papers/` - this folder containa all the papers that you have analyzed.
+`papers/` - this folder containa all the papers that have analyzed.

-`data/` - any type of data used for the experiments and analysis.\
+`data/` - any type of data used for the experiments and analysis.

 `presentations/` - this folder contains presentations.